 The Critical Role of Military Logistics in World War II

-(Vol. III, Amphibious Operations in the South Pacific in WWII Series)
+(Vol. III in the series: Amphibious Operations in the South Pacific in WWII)

 Edited by William L. McGee with Sandra McGee

-Foreword by Dennis R. Blocker II, Pacific War Historian for the USS LCI (Landing Craft, Infantry) National Association
+Foreword by Dennis R. Blocker II, co-author of Heart of Hell and Pacific War Historian, USS LCI Natl Association

 BMC Publications, 2009

-PACIFIC EXPRESS is on the Marine Corps Commandant’s Professional Reading List for Logistics.
+BMC Publications is honored to have PACIFIC EXPRESS on the Marine Corps Commandant’s Professional Reading List for Logistics.
 These books are selected as most pertinent to critical thinking and professional development at each rank.
-At minimum, three books per year are required to fulfill annual reading criteria for all active duty and reserve Marines, officer and enlisted.
+Three books per year are required to fulfill annual reading criteria for all active duty and reserve Marines, officer and enlisted.

 “I’ve dedicated PACIFIC EXPRESS to the men and women – military and civilian – who served in logistical support roles for the front line combat personnel in WWII.
 The story of the vital logistics services supporting the U.S. Armed Forces operating in the Pacific is told—proof positive that warfare is not all blazing combat.” –William L. McGee